MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/help/contributor-guide.md

 ## Known issues with Microsoft's content

 Microsoft's content in the various GitHub repos is optimized for the learn.microsoft.com site and the tools that are used for this site.
+It is not intended to be customized directly but to be supplemented by articles on your local website.
 If you reuse Microsoft's content, you may experience a number of known issues, depending on how you publish your content.
 This section describes recommended steps to work around these issues.

 ### Docs are not available for a specific version